yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/dedicated-master.md

 When creating a universe, you have the following two options for YB-Master process placement:

-- **Place Masters on the same nodes as T-Servers** (Shared): In this mode, 15% of the total memory available on the node goes to YB-Master and 85% goes to YB-TServer.
+- **Place Masters on the same nodes as T-Servers** (Shared): This is the default.
+In this mode, 15% of the total memory available on the node goes to YB-Master and 85% goes to YB-TServer.
 The memory allocation can be overridden using the `default_memory_limit_to_ram_ratio` flag.

 - **Place Masters on dedicated nodes** (Dedicated Masters): In this mode, nodes dedicated to Master processes are selected at the time of "Create Universe" (or equivalently, during the `/universe_configure` REST API call).
 Placing YB-Masters on dedicated nodes eliminates the need to configure or share memory.

 For an existing universe, assigning new YB-Masters will start the new YB-master nodes and stop any existing ones.

-{{< note >}}
-The dedicated master placement feature:

-- applies to universes created via most cloud providers (such as AWS, GCP, Azure, and On-Premises), except the Kubernetes cloud provider.
-- does not apply to read replicas, which have only YB-TServers.
+Dedicated master placement does not apply to read replicas, which have only YB-TServers.

-{{< /note >}}
+## Prerequisites

+Dedicated master placement can be used with universes created via AWS, GCP, Azure, and On-Premises [provider configurations](../../configure-yugabyte-platform/); Kubernetes is not supported.

 ### Enable the Enable dedicated nodes configuration option